xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 Resource folders:

 **TO BE DONE (in priority order)**
- - add script on new data (all new data?)
- - API
- - clean code
+ - WebService
+ - Add database management tools
- - Webpage
+ - Code Cleaning